skilld-labs/zen/README.txt

        name, description, features, template regions, CSS files, and JavaScript files.
 See the Drupal 6 Theme Guide for more info: http://drupal.org/node/171205

+     Then, visit your site's admin/build/themes to refresh Drupal 6's cache of .info file data.

   3. If you want a liquid layout for your theme, copy the layout-liquid.css from the zen/zen folder and place it in your sub-theme's folder.
 If you want a